Our Lady of Turumba: Lupi Feasts

 The image is also brought out in procession on October 19, the town fiesta of Pakil.
 On the Sunday nearest September 15, the Catholic Church in the Philippines celebrates the feast of the discovery of the image, and alongside one final novena, a replicas procession is marked to celebrate the anniversary.

 Homage to the Virgin of Sorrows is done by the way of song and dance, drumbeat and shill cries of its devotees of Sa Birhen that the people regard as co-sharing with Mary's grief during the Passion of Christ.
 The turumba Novena periods are called lupi ("meaning to fold"), because at the closing of every festivities, the novena booklet is folded to mark the pause in preparation for the next Lupi on the mass of the feast, which is followed by the usual procession as the congregration sings the anthem Turumba sa Birhen.

 Old dresses of the Virgin are customarily shredded and given to pilgrims as tokens.
 It was said that when the piece of cloth from the Virgin is kept close to a person, it grants miraculous powers and protects against personal injury, accidents, fire, and calamities.

 The statue is enshrined at the retablo in the main altar, The image is usually dressed in violet as a sign of sorrow for Christ's passion (the liturgical color of Lent).
 The original icon found in the waters is enshrined in a separate retablo around bas reliefs of her Seven Sorrows in a chapel inside the church.

-The image is always the known participant of the Intramuros Grand Marian Procession and its delegation has the longest number of devotees accompanying her during the procession.
+The image is a participant in the Intramuros Grand Marian Procession and its delegation has the largest number of devotees accompanying it during the procession.